Emergence of Krylov complexity through quantum walks: An exploration of the quantum origins of complexity: Quantum walks and Krylov complexity

 \subsection{Special classes of Lanczos coefficients and respective graphs}

 There are a few notable classes of Lanczos coefficients that can help us draw distinctions between different kinds of dynamics.
 These include the case where $b_n\sim\text{constant}$, in which case the complexity will exhibit linear growth, $b_n\sim\sqrt{n}$ which is related to integrable dynamics and $b_n\sim n$ potentially signifying chaos.
 We will also be examining the case $b_n\sim\sqrt{n(n-1)}$, which along with $b_n\sim\sqrt{n}$, is of additional interest due to its explicit relation with symmetry.
-In order to construct graphs conforming to these classes there are two variables that we need to balance, namely the number of vertices in a neighborhood and the number of edges between adjacent neighborhoods.
+In order to construct graphs conforming to these classes there are two variables that we need to balance, namely the number of vertices in a neighborhood $V_n$ (since from this point on we will always refer to the number of elements in a neighborhood and not the set itself we will drop the absolute value for the sake of convenience) and the number of edges between adjacent neighborhoods $E_n$.
 This can be formalized using (\ref{graph lanczos}) as \be b_n=\frac{E_{n-1}}{\sqrt{V_n V_{n-1}}}~. \ee We remind the reader that $E_{n}$ is not a completely independent function as the bound on $b_{n}$ (\ref{graph bound}) has to be respected.
 Moreover, it is important to remember that both $E_{n}$ and $V_{n}$ should be natural numbers (or zero), which is a highly stringent constraint on the form these functions can assume.

 Starting from the simplest case $b_n\sim\text{constant}$, it is easy to find a combination of $E_n, V_n$ producing this result by setting

 where $c_1,c_2,c_3,q$ are constant natural numbers.
 Note that the $c$ constants are technically subject to additional constraints given that the bound (\ref{graph bound}) has to be respected.
 We will not be very careful about this issue for the families of graphs discussed herein, however one has to keep this in mind when constructing a particular member of a given family.
 From the above it is easy to compute $b_n=\frac{c_2}{c_1}q^{c_3/2}$.
 For example we can obtain up to the midpoint of the graph $G_4$ discussed in section \ref{G_4 section} for $c_1=c_{2}=c_{3}=1$, $q=2$.
 The fact that after the middle of the graph the Lanczos coefficients behave the same is due to the invariance of the formula (\ref{Lanczos edges}) under the exchange of $V_n$ and $V_{n-1}$.
 In other words if a graph is growing or shrinking in the same way, the $b_n$ remain the same, which means that given a number of neighborhoods, we can draw several different graphs with regions of growth or shrinkage.
 In the example above this can be formalized by realizing that \be V_n=\left \{ \right. ~. \ee In other words, we can understand it as the concatenation of two graphs belonging in the same family described by (\ref{exp graps}).
 This is straightforward to generalize for more complicated ``Frankenstein's Monster" graphs.